balderdashy/sails-docs/concepts/ORM/Attributes.md

 ### columnName

-Inside an attribute definition, you can specify a `columnName` to force Sails/Waterline to store data for that attribute in a specific column in the configured connection (i.e. database).
+Inside an attribute definition, you can specify a `columnName` to force Sails/Waterline to store data for that attribute in a specific column in the configured datastore (i.e. database).
 Be aware that this is not necessarily SQL-specific-- it will also work for MongoDB fields, etc.

 While the `columnName` property is primarily designed for working with existing/legacy databases, it can also be useful in situations where your database is being shared by other applications, or you don't have access permissions to change the schema.